AndreasChristensen89/janken-bossu/README.md

 ### Validator testing:
 * W3 Markup Validation Service completed for all HTML pages with no errors.
 * Jigsaw test for CSS completed with no errors.
-* Jshint completed with one warning, but as described above it could be ignored.
+* Jshint completed with one warning, but as described in "bugs discobered during testing" it could be ignored.

 ### Unfixed bugs:
 *